 - What is the general mood of the photograph?
 How can you tell?

-Denise shared the answers to her questions through “pop up,” interactive annotations.
-The presentation of Denise’s “pop-up” analysis, like Juan Pablo’s public education analysis, was done through Scalar.
-To replicate their work, one would have to be familiar with Scalar; however, your students can present their analysis of a digital image using a tool other than Scalar, such as WordPress or a photosharing site like Flickr.
+Denise shared the answers to her questions through “pop up,” interactive annotations in a Scalar exhibit like Juan Pablo’s public education analysis.
+To replicate their work, one would have to be familiar with using Scalar; however, your students can present their analysis of a digital image using something they are more familiar with like WordPress or in a photosharing site like Flickr.
 There are surprisingly not as many photo analysis tools for DHSS as one would think.
 Thus, to show students’ analyses, you can be creative in the tools your students already know, such as PowerPoint or Prezi, as well as integrate their formal analysis into other assignments, such as developing an exhibit, creating metadata, mapping, or proving/disproving an argument.

 However, engaging in analysis through the lens of DHSS should invite students to think about the “digitalness,” for lack of a better word, of a historical photograph that was not created digital.
-On other words, it is this historical specificity of viewing these photographs as digital items that should be a highlight of your students’ analyses.
+Or other words, the historical specificity of viewing these photographs as digital items should be a highlight of your students’ analyses DHSS.
 Historical photo analysis should therefore not just ask Denise’s questions above, but also questions such as:

 - What is the meaning behind capturing this image?